epam/edp-install/docs/operator-guide/manage-custom-certificate.md

   ...
   ```

+!!! note
+    Before moving ahead, be aware that starting from version 3.3.0, our development team has officially deprecated the Jenkins deploy scenario.
+This means that as of version 3.3.0 and in all subsequent versions (3.3.x and above), the Jenkins deploy scenario is no longer supported or actively maintained.<br>
+    For users running versions 3.3.x and below, the Jenkins deploy scenario remains available.
+However, we encourage you to plan for the transition to a supported deployment method to ensure continued compatibility and access to the latest features and enhancements.
+To perform migration, please familiarize yourself with the [Migrate CI Pipelines From Jenkins to Tekton](../migrate-ci-pipelines-from-jenkins-to-tekton.md).<br>
+    For those who still use EDP v3.3.x and below, the information below remains valid and applicable.

 3. For Sonar, Jenkins and Gerrit, change the flag in the `caCerts.enabled` field to `true`.
 Also, change the name of the secret in the `caCerts.secret` field to `custom-ca-certificates`.

   Example of specifying custom certificates for `Gerrit` via the `gerrit-operator` helm chart values: